artursopelnik/jsoneditor-cli/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [LICENSE](LICENSE.txt) file for details.

----

-Feel free to adjust the details such as repository URLs, configuration options, or feature lists to match your project's specifics.
-Enjoy editing your JSON with ease using JSONEditor-CLI!